chaquo/build-wheel/README.md

 # Introduction

-This repository contains the build-wheel tool, which produces Android .whl files for Chaquopy. build-wheel itself only runs on Linux x86-64.
-However, it can build .whl files for all [Android ABIs](https://developer.android.com/ndk/guides/abis) (armeabi-v7a, arm64-v8a, x86 and x86_64).
+This repository contains the build-wheel tool, which produces Android .whl files for Chaquopy.

+build-wheel can build .whl files for all [Android ABIs](https://developer.android.com/ndk/guides/abis) (armeabi-v7a, arm64-v8a, x86 and x86_64).
+However, the tool itself only runs on Linux x86-64.
+If you don't already have a Linux machine available, a cheap virtual server from somewhere like DigitalOcean will do just fine.

 # License

 Copyright (c) 2021 Chaquo Ltd

-If you have purchased a license for build-wheel, then you may use the tool and distribute the resulting .whl files however you like, including building them into an app and distributing that app.
+If Chaquo Ltd has invited you to this repository, then you may use the build-wheel tool and distribute the resulting .whl files however you like, including building them into an app and distributing that app.
 However, redistribution of build-wheel itself is not permitted.

 # Adding a package